-Take a comprehensive, yet affordable distance learning program in Ayurvedic medicine, providing extensive material, presented with clarity and depth.
+Take a comprehensive, yet affordable distance learning program in Ayurvedic medicine with one of the great teachers of modern Ayurveda, providing extensive material, presented with clarity and depth.
 It is an excellent and accessible place to start your journey into Ayurveda from wherever you may be, and yet will take you very far.

 Ayurveda is spreading rapidly in popularity worldwide.
 The main model of Ayurvedic practice is that of an “Ayurvedic Wellness consultant” or “Ayurvedic Life-style consultant.”
 Over the past twenty five years, we have offered our course in the foundations of Ayurveda and Ayurvedic life-consultancy training to over five thousand people and in six different languages worldwide, including as the basis of longer Ayurvedic training programs in several countries.
 Our course offers you the knowledge to bring to the level of Ayurveda Life-style examination and consultancy and without any expensive travel, yet also connecting you to options for advanced study for those who want these.

 This comprehensive course outlines Ayurvedic anatomy and physiology, constitution for body and mind, diagnosis, nutrition, herbs, aromas, yoga, Ayurvedic psychology, spiritual methods and much more.
-It follows the approach of David Frawley’s important book, Ayurvedic Healing, lauded by noted author Deepak Chopra as a ‘modern classic of Ayurveda’.
+It follows the approach of Dr. Frawley’s important book, Ayurvedic Healing, lauded by noted author Deepak Chopra as a “modern classic of Ayurveda.”
 The course has been used as textbook material by longer Ayurvedic training programs taught over the past twenty years.

 For those wanting to go immediately to the course ordering, note the ordering information directly below and course ordering options to the right.
 For those wanting to know more about the course, scroll on down to the course information section further below, which explains the course in detail, including providing a complete course syllabus.
 Yet even if you want to order the course now, please go through the complete course information section below for important details on the format of the course and how it is handled, as well as its syllabus so that you know all the topics that will be covered.